experimentarium/times/docs/part-3/02-model-run.md

 In the model management shells, the user can also adjust the TIMES model variant, run control switches, and solver options.
 For VEDA-FE this is done through the Case Manager, via the Control Panel, RUNFile template, and solver settings.
-Figure 4 shows an example of the VEDA-FE Control Panel.
+4 shows an example of the VEDA-FE Control Panel.
 See Part IV for more on the use of the Case Manager in VEDA-FE.

 In ANSWER, the Run Model button brings up the Run Model Form, from which